Skip to Main Navigation Skip to Page Content

 • Physical properties (e.g., partition coefficients).

-The defined approaches were described in papers published in 2016 and 2017:
+The DAs are described in papers published in 2016 and 2017:

-To expand the potential applicability of these defined approaches to a broader range of chemical types, ICCVAM agencies nominated over 200 chemicals for additional testing in the DPRA, KeratinoSens, and h-CLAT tests.
+To expand the potential applicability of these DAs to a broader range of chemical types, ICCVAM agencies nominated over 200 chemicals for additional testing in the DPRA, KeratinoSens, and h-CLAT tests.
 Chemicals tested included pesticide ingredients and formulations, industrial chemicals, and personal care product ingredients.
-NTP conducted this testing, which began in 2017 and was completed in 2020; reports are being prepared for publication in 2023.
-Strickland et al. (2022) described the application of defined approaches to potency classification of isothiozolinones, antimicrobial compounds that are widely used in consumer products.
+The NIEHS Division of Translational Toxicology (DTT) conducted this testing, the results of which are described in a 2025 reportStrickland et al. (2022) describes the application of DAs to potency classification of isothiozolinones, which are antimicrobial compounds that are widely used in consumer products.

 • Hoffman et al. 2018 describes a database including data from human, animal, and five non-animal tests for 128 substances.
 The substances in the database have a variety of chemical structures and use categories.
 The database is a proposed point of reference for the evaluation and development of new non-animal approaches to skin sensitization safety assessment.